spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/05.3d-models/docs.md

 ### Exporting

 To export in blender 2.8 select "File" > "Export" > "glTF 2.0".
-In this screen ensure you have the following settings configured in the bottom left corner
+In this screen ensure you have the following settings configured in the bottom left corner.

 General: "+Y Up" Checked
 Meshes: Ensure that "UVs", "Normals" and "Vertex Colours" are selected.
 Objects: Nothing should be checked
 Materials: Ensure that "Materials" is selected
 Animations: Ensure the following is selected "Animations", "Limit To Playback Range", "Always Sample Animations", "Skinning", "Shape Keys", "Shape Key Normals".
-Also ensure that keyframes start at 0 is unchecked
+Also ensure that keyframes start at 0 is unchecked.